kasey-purvor/CV-Software-Developer/README.md

 # Kasey Purvor
- ***Mechanical Engineer Highly Motivated to Move into Tech***
+ ***Mechanical Engineer Turned Software Developer***

 | Email: kasey.purvor@gmail.com | Phone: 07736 300 602 | <a href='https://www.linkedin.com/in/kasey-purvor' > Linkedin </a> | <a href='https://www.codewars.com/users/kasey-purvor'> Codewars </a> |
  ___
 [Software Projects](#software-projects) | [Skills](#skills) | [Work Experience](#work-experience) | [Education](#education) | [Interests](#interests) |

 ## Profile
 At school my love of science led me to mechanical engineering at University.
 I was fascinated by computers and other machines.
-I still experience the same sense of wonder thinking of the stunning accomplishments of their inner workings.
-This adoration of all things technical has spilled into every aspect of my life.
-Naturally, **problem solving** is what I love and do best and as an engineer I honed this skill; as well as practicing **creativity, product management and communication**.
+This love of all things technical has spilled into every aspect of my life.
+Naturally, **problem solving** is what I love and do best and as an engineer I honed this skill.

-As somebody to thrives in technical challenges, the ability to call upon a broad range of knowledge to solve a problems is hugely rewarding.
-Seeing the end product, the sense of achievement I feel is enormous.
-In this sense there are many similarities between tech and mechanical engineering - and I therefore have many transferable skills such as **collaboration, adaptability** and an **eye for detail**.
-However, recently, my excitement for tech only seems to grow as I learn.
-In particular the comparatively small capital investment needed, the huge & growing applicability of tech, the young & dynamic work environments and the frontier like nature of the industry.
-Driven by a desire to be challenged and rewarded in a flexible work environment, I find myself looking to make the move into tech - I am certain this is an amazingly positive step in my life.
+Driven by a desire to be challenged and rewarded in a flexible work environment, I found myself looking to make the move into tech.
+Since landing my first role I have not looked back - thriving whilst enjoying the challenges and rewards that the field offers.

 ## Software Projects